Brookdale University Hospital and Medical Center: Description

-a regional tertiary care center, and is a level II trauma center.
-It provides 24-hour emergency services and long-term specialty care, has outpatient programs, and is one of 14 New York State DOH designated Stroke Centers in Brooklyn.
-It provides outpatient ambulatory care services in both on campus and off site facilities.
+a regional tertiary care center, and is a Level II trauma center, Thrombectomy-Capable Stroke Center, Level III Perinatal Center, and AIDS center.
+It provides 24-hour emergency services and long-term specialty care, has outpatient programs.It provides outpatient ambulatory care services in both on campus and off site facilities.
 Brookdale specializes in rehabilitative medicine and long-term specialty care in its Schulman and Schachne Institute for Nursing and Rehabilitation and in addition is home to 86 units of assisted living and independent housing in the Arlene and David Schlang Pavilion, a federally subsidized housing project.

 In 1970, NYU's Medical Center and School of Medicine initiated an "affilitation agreement" to enhance training and provide student exchange opportunities.

+In 2023, One Brooklyn Health at Brookdale Hospital became an MBSAQIP-accredited Center of Excellence for Metabolic and Bariatric Surgery.
+This program is led by Dr. Theadore Hufford who is also the Chief of General and MIS Surgery.

 History

 After a decade of planning, the Brownsville and East New York Hospital opened on April 11, 1921, with one building housing 75 beds between Brownsville, East New York, and Canarsie.
 The first President of the Medical Board was Simon R. Blatteis, who was also a leading figure in organizing the development of the hospital.
 It was renamed Beth-El Hospital in 1932.
 The hospital, under the directorship of Jacob Rutstein, greatly expanded its facilities at that time.
-It became Brookdale Hospital in 1963, and Brookdale Hospital Medical Center in 1971.
+It became Brookdale Hospital in 1964, and Brookdale Hospital Medical Center in 1971.
 In 1993, Brookdale opened the first designated long term AIDS center in Brooklyn.
 It was later renamed the Treatment for Life Center.
 The Radutzky Emergency Care Pavilion was dedicated in 1982, and was designated a Level I Trauma Center in the same year (now it is a level II trauma center).
 A major expansion was completed in 2004.
 In 2005 Brookdale became a 911 receiving Stroke Center.

 The hospital was under the management of MediSys Health Network for twelve years; this ended a year after Medisys's CEO and others pleaded guilty to federal charges, including bribery.

 In late October 2012, a few days before the expected arrival of Hurricane Sandy in New York, Brookdale Hospital was enlisted by the New York State Department of Health in the State's emergency response efforts.
 Brookdale was awarded $2.3 million for unreimbursed operating costs.